 Basic general admission tickets for the Real Alcazar in Sevilla are €11.50 – €3 for students 17 to 25 and pensioners but free for children under 16 (but include them in online tickets).
 Any advance purchase ticket adds a €1 “telematic” surcharge – a sound investment.

-Time-slot reservations tickets are cheapest bought online directly from the Real Alcazar website – it is currently fairly badly designed and some details may be in Spanish only.
+Time-slot reservation tickets are cheapest bought online directly from the Real Alcazar website – it is currently fairly badly designed and some details may be in Spanish only.
 With the printed ticket or mobile phone ticket, use the entrance to the left of the line queuing to buy tickets and go straight in, or on very busy days after a short wait.
-Buying through resellers such as Ticketbar is also an option and may give savings when combining with further sights and tours.
+Buying through resellers is also an option and may give savings when combining with further sights and tours.

-Buy tickets onsite only on the most quiet days and even during the lowest of low seasons, having time-slot reservations is a wise investment.
+Buy tickets onsite only on the quietest days and even during the lowest of low seasons, having time-slot reservations is a wise investment.
 Almost without exception, “terrible” ratings on TripAdvisor are for people without tickets who unnecessarily queued for hours or failed to get into the Real Alcazar.

 Free Admission to the Real Alcazar on Mondays

 Admission is free on Monday during the final hour of the day.
 Buy online tickets (€1) for this time too, as on busy days, i.e. almost all Mondays, visitors queuing without tickets will not gain admission.

 This free Monday is a good savings option but only when bearing the €1 times lot reservation – the number of visitors allowed into the palace complex remains limited so it is not much more crowded than usual.

 See the Royal Apartments of the Real Alcazar

 The Royal Apartments (Cuarto Real Alto) are around 15 rooms on the upper floor of the palace.
 These may only be seen on an optional tour, which is only possible up to 13:30.